-Most top-level domains (TLDs) have a grace renewal period.
+Most top-level domains (TLDs) have a renewal grace period.
 This period is typically up to 40 days and it allows the registrant the chance to renew their domain even after it has expired.
 During the last 10 days of this renewal grace period, Dynadot charges a $10 late-renewal fee.

-NOTE: Please keep in mind the renewal grace period is time stamped, meaning if the domain was registered at 11am PST, it will also expire at 11am PST on its expiration date.
+NOTE: Please keep in mind the renewal grace period is time-stamped, meaning if the domain was registered at 11am PST, it will also expire at 11am PST on its expiration date.
 This means the renewal grace period will end at 11am PST as well.